finaldie/ftracer/README.md

 * `-F` output format

-    Default output format is `plain`, and you also can specific `html` format, this will be great help when you are dealing with a very big call graph
+    Default output format is `plain`, and you also can specific `html` format, for example `-F html`, this will be great help when you are dealing with a very big call graph.

 # Enjoy and Analysis the Report
 For now, open the `/tmp/trace_report.txt.threadid` and enjoy it.
 The example like: